The Editor Suggests :

 titi: (n) Mother/sister jaguar.

 Titicala, Titikala: (n) Located on the Island of the Sun, a significant ritual center of the Tiwanako culture was adjacent to the Titicala.
 TAI A large stone that nature roughly shaped like a wildcat.
 In Quechua, it was known as Titikala, the place of the puma.
 The lake was given the same name.
-WP (See, Titicaca.)
+WP (See, Lake Titicaca.)

 Tiwanako, Tiahuanaco, Tiwanaku: (n) An ancient cultural center of the Aymara people.
 It is believed the two pyramids were used for lunar (Puma) and solar (Akapana) ceremonies.
 The male and female energies were used in a balanced flow.
 The Puma Pyramid was placed near the edge of Lake Titicaca.
 The Tiwanako ruins reveal a dock and quay facility, as evidence of Tiwanako once being a port city.
 In present times it is 10 miles from Lake Titicaca, which has dropped 100 feet in depth since Tiwanako was a powerful city.
-(See, Wiracochas and Appendix G [under construction].)
+(See, Wiracochas and Appendix N.) UNK

-paint5.tiff
+paint5.tiff tiwnako.tiff

 Tocapo Wiracocha: (n) The name of the youngest son of Wiracocha.

 toé (Amaz): (n) (Brugmansia Solanaceae) A member of the nightshade family, this plant is also known as angels trumpet and tree datura.
 It is an anticholinergic deleriant and is used by itself or as part of an ayahuasca brew.
-AYV (See, Brugmansia suaveolens.)
-[WARNING: all daturas are toxic.]
+AYV Has been used by the medicine men of the transandean jungle since time immemorial.
+It produces a special type of catatonic state..
+DYE (See, Brugmansia suaveolens.)

 droppedImage.pict